Magnus-G/Process/index.md

 Research & Learning
 =============================

+*Getting on the same page as the client, learning about end users, understanding the context for the product, understanding why the product is important and how it should work*.

 #### Preferable product walkthrough
 * Have end users explain how they work to solve the problem at hand.
 * Where are they when they use the tool(s)?
 At home?
 At work?
 On the go?